Human Capital Planning (HCP)

 How do I show that an employee will retire at the end of June, and will not continue into next year?

-To remove an employee from your plan
+To remove an employee from your plan:

-• Open the Manage Existing Employees and Job Codes task list
+- Open the Manage Existing Employees and Job Codes task list

 OR

-• From the Distributions tab zero out the Distribution value for the months you no longer want them to be included in your plan.
+- From the Distributions tab zero out the Distribution value for the months you no longer want them to be included in your plan.

-You only need to zero out one metric. as HCP needs both the Monthly Pay Rate AND the Distribution Value to calculate a planned Salary Expense.
+You only need to zero out one metric as HCP needs both the Monthly Pay Rate AND the Distribution Value to calculate a planned Salary Expense.

 We are going to be hiring a additional employee later this year.
 Is there a way I can add the compensation expenses for this employee to my budget without knowing who the person is yet?

-Yes, HCP allows you to plan for a To Be Hired (TBH) employee.
-From the Monthly Pay Rate tab of the Manage Existing Employees and Job Codes task list,, you can right click and select Manage Employee -> Add TBH.
-Select the DeptID (defaults to value in the right-clicked row), TBH #, Job Code, Monthly Pay Rate, Start Year, Month and End Year /Month and any Comments.
+From the Monthly Pay Rate tab on the Manage Existing Employees and Job Codes task, right-click and select Manage TBH / Add TBH.
+Select the DeptID (defaults to value in the right-clicked row), TBH #, Job Code, Monthly Pay Rate, Start Month and Year, End Month and Year, and Comment (optional).
+Then select Launch to create the monthly pay rate row for the to be hired employee.

-Once the TBH is added you will need to add a TBH Distribution by right-clicking over the newlTBH on the Monthly Pay Rate tab and selecting Manage TBH -> Add TBH Distribution.
+Once the TBH is added you will need to add a TBH Distribution by right-clicking over the new TBH on the Monthly Pay Rate tab and selecting Manage TBH / Add TBH Distributions.

 I have an employee in HCP who is no longer working for my unit.
 How do I remove them from my compensation plan?

 1. Reuse the existing plan data.
-Zero out the Monthly Reg Pay values in the months between when your existing employee will no longer be working for you and you plan to rehire for the position on the Manage Existing Employee and Job Codes, Monthly Reg Pay form.
+Change the values on the Monthly Pay Rate tab to zero for the months you expect the position to be vacant.
 Put a note in the Comments field to indicate that the future plans are for the new hire.

-How do I plan for a Vacant Position?
+How do I plan for a vacant position?

-From the Manage Existing Employees and Job Codes task list ->Monthly Pay Rate tab right-click and select Manage TBD -> Add TBH.
+From the Monthly Pay Rate tab on the Manage Existing Employees and Job Codes form, right-click on the first column and select Manage TBD -> Add TBH.
 Select the DeptID (defaults to the DeptID in the right-clicked row), TBH #, Job Code, Monthly Pay Rate, Start Year, Month and End Year /Month and any Comments.

-Once the TBH is added you will need to add a TBH Distribution by right-clicking over the new TBH on the Monthly Pay Rate tab and selecting Manage TBH -> Add TBH Distribution.
+Once the TBH is added you will need to add a TBH Distribution by right-clicking over the new TBH on the Monthly Pay Rate tab and selecting Manage TBH / Add TBH Distribution.

 Can I change an existing employee's Job Code in HCP?